cytomining/pycytominer/CONTRIBUTING.md

 ### Releases

-Project maintainers are responsible for releasing new versions of pycytominer.
+Project maintainers are responsible for releasing new versions of Pycytominer.
 We use [`poetry-dynamic-versioning`](https://github.com/mtkennerly/poetry-dynamic-versioning) to abide by [PEP 440](https://packaging.python.org/en/latest/specifications/version-specifiers/#version-specifiers) for version specifications.
 Note: we use a slightly different specification for versioning our Docker image (please see the [relevant section below](#docker-hub-image-releases)).
 Creating a new release includes the following steps: